qais-yousef/myci/README.md

 You're all ready now!

 If you installed `Blue Ocean`, select `Open Blue Ocean` in the left hand side menu.
-Then select `Jenkins Healthcheck` job to test your setup.
+Then select `Jenkins-Healthcheck` job to test your setup.
 Hit `Run` when prompted.

 # Start/Stop Jenkins